-A few days after we left, 12th stage of the Giro d’Italia has passed over the street just in front of the hotel.
+A few days after we left, the 12th stage of the Giro d’Italia has passed over the street just in front of the hotel.

 Baltic hotel is a part of “Bike Hotels Chain” of Italy, like many other hotels in Riccione.
 The hotel has a bicycle-garage and workshop.
-But we didn’t want to put our bicycles there, and asked that if we can carry the bicycles to our rooms.
+But we didn’t want to put our bicycles there and asked that if we can carry the bicycles to our rooms.
 They allowed us and we slept with our bicycles. 🙂

 After setting up our bikes, it was afternoon.
 We didn’t want to fool away the day, so we jumped on our bikes and went to Pesaro at the south, through Cattolica.